PDA-UR/Screenshotmatcher-2.0/README.md

 ### Windows

 **Step 1:**
-Download the setup wizard:
+Download the setup wizard from the [latest release](https://github.com/PDA-UR/Screenshotmatcher-2.0/releases/latest).
-[TODO]

 **Step 2:**
 Run the setup wizard to install the application.
 By default, **ScreenshotMatcher** is configured to automatically start when the system is turned on.
 On some systems, a warning due to the installation of software from unknown sources pops up before the installation.
 This warning can be ignored.
+If you are unsure, there should be a virustotal scan link on the [release page](https://github.com/PDA-UR/Screenshotmatcher-2.0/releases/latest)

 **Step 3:**
 After the installation, **ScreenshotMatcher** starts automatically and can be accessed via an icon in the system tray (bottom right).